 Once you've got a handle on what you need, use this checklist to compare your options, including Kidtime.

-While co-parenting apps are specialized, it's also smart to explore the best family sharing apps in general to see what else is out there.
 Taking the time to do this homework upfront will help you choose an app that doesn't just manage your schedule—it actively contributes to a healthier, more peaceful co-parenting journey.

 Jumping into a new tool to manage your family life understandably comes with a lot of questions.
 As you look at co-parenting calendar apps, you're probably wondering how they actually work and if they're the right choice for your family.
 Getting straight answers is the first step to feeling confident about your decision.